tolios/kg_embedding/README.md

 * --valid_data

 (Train and valid data are only used for the filtering of scores.)

+To get all args:

 ```
-python test.py --help (to get all arguments)
+python test.py --help
 ```

 ## A note...